lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 Lightly needs to be able to create so-called `presigned URLs/read URLs <https://cloud.google.com/storage/docs/access-control/signed-urls>`_ for displaying your data in your browser.
-Thus it needs at minimum read and list permissions on your bucket.
+Thus it needs at minimum get and list permissions on your bucket.
+To upload thumbnails, frames and crops, create and delete permissions are also required.

 Let us assume the bucket is called `lightly-datalake`.
 And let us assume the folder you want to use with Lightly is located at `projects/wild-animals/`